A dichotomy theorem for $\Gamma$-switchable $H$-colouring on $m$-edge coloured graphs: A dichotomy for Abelian

 \begin{theorem} Let $\Gamma$ be an Abelian $m$-switching group.
-For a fixed $m$-edge coloured graph $H$, if $H$ is $\Gamma$-homomorphically equivalent to a monochromatic bipartite $m$-edge coloured graph, then \swhhom{$H$} is polynomial-time solvable.
-If $H$ is not $\Gamma$-homomorphically equivalent to a monochromatic $m$-edge coloured graph, then \swhhom{$H$} is NP-complete. \end{theorem}
+For a fixed $m$-edge-coloured graph $H$, if $H$ is $\Gamma$-homomorphically equivalent to a monochromatic bipartite $m$-edge-coloured graph, then \swhhom{$H$} is polynomial-time solvable.
+Otherwise, \swhhom{$H$} is NP-complete. \end{theorem}

 \begin{proof}